-All student meetings or activities involving the use of seminary facilities should be cleared and scheduled through the Student Affairs office, Mackie Hall.
-All events must be entered on the seminary calendar in the Communications Office, Broyhill Hall.
+All student meetings or activities involving the use of seminary facilities should be cleared and scheduled through the Student Development office, Ledford.
+All events must be entered and scheduled on the seminary calendar in the Communications Office, Broyhill Hall before publication in the Campus Bulletin.